|Back to Back Issues Page|

 So, research shows that repeated short applications (around the knee, perhaps ten minutes, and for deeper tissues such as acute lower back pain, rather longer, perhaps twenty minutes) of wet ice is best.
 This allows chilling of the deep tissues, whilst allowing the skin to again warm up between applications.

-Such an application is messy on the back, perhaps an icepack in a teatowel for twenty minutes might be a good
+Such an application is messy on the back, perhaps an icepack in a teatowel for twenty minutes might be a good compromise.

 COLD AND HEAT THERAPYI like in the practice to use alternating heat and ice therapy since most injuries are more than 48 hours old.
 Actually ice and heat therapy.
 First apply your ice cold therapy with an ice cup or ice pack, and then stand in a hot shower, or use a hot water bottle for a shorter period.